 The Small Grants scheme is open for applications all year.
 Applications will be assessed at two defined deadlines.
-If an application is successfully awarded in the first submission window, it is in the discretion of Fight for Sight and the respective partner charity whether to fund further awards.
+Applications submitted before 11 June 2020 will be notified in August 2020.
+Applications submitted before 10 December 2020 will be notified in March 2021.
+If an application is successfully awarded in the first submission window, it is at the discretion of Fight for Sight and the respective partner charity whether to fund awards.

 AwardsFight for Sight is very pleased to be collaborating with other research partners in the sector and applications are being invited for the following:

 The Fight for Sight / Acanthamoeba Keratitis Small Grant Award

 One award for research addressing Acanthamoeba Keratitis to build a knowledge base on the disease.
 Applications looking into the prevention or treatment of this condition are particularly encouraged.
 This work is supported by the AK community.

 The Fight for Sight Achromatopsia Small Grant Award